 The fungal pathogen overwinters in specialized structures on or in living tissue.
 In spring, spores are released that attack new tissue.
 Unlike other grape diseases, rain and free moisture are not important to the spread of powdery mildew.
-Dry conditions with low relative humidity favor this disease.
+Warm conditions with high relative humidity favor this disease.
 Wind carries newly produced spores from infected areas into new locations.
 Infected leaves have the appearance of being coated with a white powder.
 Severely infected leaves curl and defoliation may occur.
 Leaves of American varieties like Niagara and Concord are very susceptible.
 Young fruit and blossoms may be misshapen by infections; mature fruit is immune.

 Management: Cultural practices can help reduce disease incidence.
 Planting in sites with good air circulation and sun exposure and the use of appropriate training systems which allow for good air movement are highly advisable.Use fungicides where infections are known to occur.
 Copper and lime sulfur dormant applications provide good early season control.
 However, there are label restrictions.
 Check with your state Extension Specialist for recommendations.
 Because some varieties are sensitive to sulfur, this material should always be applied at cooler temperatures (<85˚F).
 Strobilurin (group 11) fungicides are also effective, but care should be taken to avoid selecting for resistance by the fungus.
 See pest management schedule for recommended materials and timing.

 Eutypa Dieback (Eutypa armeniacae): This disease also has been known as “dead arm.”
 It causes limbs to die back and forms cankers.
 Recently, it was shown to occur in conjunction with Phomopsis, causing the dead arm symptoms.
 Cankers are frequently found around old pruning cuts.
 They are usually under the bark, and show only as a flattened area on the surface.
 The cankers run lengthwise along the limb.
 Infections occur on pruning cuts in early spring.
 Over several years, the infection increases, causing new leaves to emerge small and yellowed.
 New shoot growth has shortened internodes, leaves are small and cupped and all growth is chlorotic.
 After about 5 years, the bark sloughs off, and eventually, the cane dies.
 This is seldom seen in vineyards younger than 8 years old.